pradyunsg/pradyunsg.github.io/_posts/2019-11-02-state-of-bpo.md

 Broadly, bpo is an instance of [Roundup], that is hosted by the PSF.

-"Roundup is a simple-to-use and -install issue-tracking system with command-line, web and e-mail interfaces.
-It is based on the winning design from Ka-Ping Yee in the Software Carpentry “Track” design competition."
+> Roundup is a simple-to-use and -install issue-tracking system with command-line, web and e-mail interfaces.
+It is based on the winning design from Ka-Ping Yee in the Software Carpentry “Track” design competition.

 By design, it is an extremely customizable platform.
 Roundup has a "core" that can run multiple issue trackers.
 Each of these issue trackers can contain customizations in the HTML/CSS and extensions for functionality that are specific to them.